-Rod Browne Mitchell is a leading national authority on caviar, on fine wine, and on what constitutes the finest fresh seafood on the market.
-It is this expertise that keeps chefs from some of the most prestigious restaurants in America coming back to Browne year after year.
+Rod Browne Mitchell is a leading national connoisseur on caviar, fine wine, and fresh seafood.
+It is this expertise that keeps chefs from the most prestigious restaurants in America coming back to Browne year after year.
 Chefs such as Daniel Boulud, Eric Ripert, Thomas Keller, and Jean-Georges Vongerichten have been relying on Rod’s knowledge and passion for pristine quality seafood for decades.

-It is this reputation for only providing the most pristine quality seafood that has helped Rod build from the ground up the industry leading company you see here today at Browne.
-During that journey, Rod has played a significant role in the shaping of the whole fine dining industry in the United States.
+Rod has played a significant role in the shaping of the US fine dining industry.
 In the words of Chef Dan Barber, “In the past 25 years, Rod has advanced, and transformed American fine dining, providing access to the best and freshest fish available.
 In his standards, his scope, and his remarkable eye for quality, Rod is unsurpassed.
 Nothing is lost in translation, or transportation, from ocean to plate.”

 Rod was raised on the coast of Maine in a family steeped in true Maine traditions, including fishing, hunting, and guiding.
 It was through spending time with his Grandfather as a child that Rod first developed his passion for the sea and fishing.
 This obsession was further developed through working with his uncle fishing by hook and line out of Boothbay Harbor, and with his cousin, a guide on the Kennebec River.

-Rod spent summers in his early career at the side of a striper guide out of Boothbay Harbor and as a launch tender at Camden Yacht Club.
-It was at Camden Yacht Club where he met Bruce MacDiarmid, (owner of a chain of wine stores) who took Rod to a run down Mill in Camden, Maine and told him “I just brought it, and I’d like you to help me rebuild it.”
+Rod spent summers in his early career at assisting a striper guide out of Boothbay Harbor and as a launch tender at Camden Yacht Club.
+It was at Camden Yacht Club where he met Bruce MacDiarmid, owner of a chain of wine stores, who took Rod to a run down mill in Camden, Maine and told him “I just bought it, and I’d like you to help me rebuild it.”
 MacDiarmid then asked Rod whether he wanted to run the wine store he was installing.
 Rod, while not knowing anything about fine wine, said yes.
 After a crash course from MacDiarmid, Rod began rapidly learning how to appreciate fine wine and where best to source it from.